Eriksson, Canucks deal Panthers 6th straight loss, 5-1

-VANCOUVER, British Columbia (AP) — Loui Eriksson had a goal and two assists as the Vancouver Canucks defeated the Florida Panthers 5-1 Sunday.
+“We’ve got some bad blood with them,” Vancouver defenseman Ben Hutton said.
+“Obviously, everyone knows that.”

-Ben Hutton, Markus Granlund, Brock Boeser and Jay Beagle also scored for Vancouver.
-Jacob Markstrom stopped 23 shots.
+When the teams last met in October, Vancouver’s star rookie Elias Pettersson was the victim of a controversial hit by Panthers defenseman Mike Matheson.
+No penalty was called and Pettersson ended up missing two weeks with a concussion.

-Frank Vatrano scored for the Panthers, who have lost six straight.
-Roberto Luongo had 31 saves.
+The Canucks tried to outwork Florida, and Loui Eriksson had a goal and two assists as Vancouver defeated the Panthers 5-1.

 Most Read Sports Stories